charl-potgieter/NotesAndCodeSnippets/ArchLinux/ArchLinuxInstallAndSetup.md

  - 3 Items are required:
     - the iso file (obtained via magnet link or torrent)
     - the iso signature file (link from Arch download page
     - the public key of the use that signed the iso.
-Will only know who signed once teh file is run through gpg as below (https://archlinux.org/master-keys/)
+This can however be auto-retrieved using gpg command below.

- - Open cmd and run gpg --verify [signature file] [iso file]
+ - Open cmd and run below command (as per Arch Wiki install instructions Apr 2023) <br>

- - Above may give a message that "Can't check signature: No public key" but will list he signer in which case the public key can be obtained from the link above.
+  gpg --keyserver-options auto-key-retrieve --verify archlinux-version-<blah>.iso.sig <br>
+  Note that it is the signature file name included as parameter above, not the iso file name.
+Iso needs to have same name though without .sig extension

 <br>